-VOXX International Corporation understands the importance of protecting the information we maintain.
-We are writing to inform you about an incident that may have involved some of your personal information, as we describe below.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+HawaiiUSA Federal Credit Union recognizes the importance of protecting the information we maintain.
+We are writing to inform you of an incident that may have involved some of your personal information.
+This notice explains the incident, measures we have taken, and additional steps you may consider taking in response.